HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Production Network

-• UNIQLO does not own any factories.
-Instead, we outsource the production of almost all our products to factories in places including China, Vietnam, Bangladesh, Indonesia, and India.
+• UNIQLO outsources the production of most products to partner factories in mainland China, Vietnam, Bangladesh, Indonesia, and India.
 We have built strong relationships of trust with our partner factories over many years, and hold annual conventions to facilitate frank dialogue with factory managers.
 Our monitoring programs at our sewing factories and major fabric suppliers help to prevent human rights violations and to ensure good working environments and management frameworks in the making of our products.
 When required, we assist factories in the implementation of improvements.
-We also started a similar monitoring program at spinning mills in 2023.
+In 2023, we also introduced periodic audits of spinning mills for some materials.
 UNIQLO continues to ensure responsible procurement and high-quality products by maintaining win-win relationships with partner factories.

 Top of page